 It's no secret that the pandemic transformed the way patients engage with their doctors and receive care.
-Unable to visit their doctors face-to-face, patients instead turned to outpatient clinics, ambulatory surgery centers, and home healthcare agencies, and used telemedicine to get the care they need.
+Unable to visit their doctors face-to-face, patients instead turned to outpatient clinics, ambulatory surgery centers, and home healthcare agencies, and used telemedicine to get the care they needed.

 As the landscape changed, new opportunities arose for healthcare workers, particularly nurses.
-The growing demand for specialized care, alongside the growing population of patients and older adults pursuing care at home, has encouraged many nurse practitioners to become travel nurses.
+The growing demand for specialized care, alongside the growing population of patients and older adults pursuing care at home, encouraged many nurse practitioners to become travel nurses.

 Travel nurses are registered nurses who take temporary nursing positions in hospitals, clinics, and other high-need facilities.
-In 2021, the demand for travel nurses grew by 35%.
+In 2021, the demand for travel nurses grew by 40%.
 Many nurses transitioned into a travel nurse role to take advantage of dramatically increased pay, flexible working hours, and better locations.

 Recent trends, however, suggest that the tide may be turning for travel nurses.
-Data from staffing agency Aya Healthcare indicates that national demand for registered travel nurses plummeted by 33% from January 2022 to April 2022.
-NBC reports that stable COVID-19 hospitalization rates and depleted relief funding are likely contributing to this decline.
+Data from staffing firm Aya

+Healthcare reveals that national demand for registered travel nurses plummeted by 42% from January to July 2022.
+During this time, NBC reported that COVID-19 hospitalization rates had stabilized and relief funding was depleted, both likely contributing to this decline.
 The article goes on to explain how less demand has led to a considerable, and abrupt, decline in pay, which has left many travel nurses shocked and feeling pressured to accept lower-paying contracts they might have otherwise declined.

-While it may be too early to speculate if demand for travel nurses will rise once again, it's clear that the role of a nurse-and how much their expertise is worth-is in flux.
+While it may be too early to speculate if demand for travel nurses will rise once again, it's clear that the role of a nurse-and how much organizations are willing to pay for their expertise-is in flux.
 Registered nurses and staffing and recruiting agencies will need to keep a close eye on market opportunities as the healthcare industry continues to evolve.